Video answer: Australia | when exactly did it gain independence?

 - When did australia first become a country?

-- How long has australia been an independent country?
+- Will australia become an independent country?

 - How did australia become a democratic country?